Fremont28/nfl_compensation_picks-/README.md

 # nfl_compensation_picks-

-Tracking the value of NFL compensation picks.
+Tracking the value of NFL compensation picks over the 2013-2018 drafts.